Avery2/things3notionscript/README.md

 A script I wrote that takes todo items in Things3 and writes them to a Notion database.

+UPDATE: only `empty_things3_inbox_to_notion.py` is working, which take a block id and takes all empty things3 inbox items and copies them to that block (or page).

 ## Worked

 https://github.com/thingsapi/things.py#documentation